Supervisory Team Terminology

 Lead Supervisor

 The Lead Supervisor is the academic who will be working directly with the fellow, providing day-to-day supervision, but who has not yet met the criteria required for Senior Supervisor.
 They will meet the criteria for PhD supervision set by the host organisation and have responsibility for monitoring progress of the PhD fellow and local reporting.
 Lead Supervisors are expected to benefit from involvement with the Programme and may join the list of Senior Supervisors in the future.
-A Lead Supervisor can only fulfil this role for one GW4-CAT HP PhD Fellow at any one time.

 The GW4-CAT HP Directors expect that the supervisory team will include supervisors from more than one of the Institutions involved to maximise the value of the GW4 partnership to the fellow’s project and environment.
 Once the Senior and Lead Supervisor are selected, all other members of the supervisory team will be co-supervisors.